redhat-et/triton-dev-containers/README.md

 > **_NOTE_**: if you do not provide `triton_path` the triton repo will be cloned at container startup time.

-## Building the triton-cpu devcontainer
+## Building the triton-cpu vanilla container

 ```sh
  make triton-cpu-build
 ```

-## Running the triton-cpu devcontainer
+## Running the triton-cpu vanilla container

 ```sh
  make triton-cpu-run [triton_path=<path-to-triton-on-host>]